Subscriptions is available as a paid add-on to your Rocketspark Ecommerce Pro pricing plan.

 - Restart a cancelled subscription.
 They just need to purchase a new subscription.

-On the subscriptions home page you can choose from two display options:
+On the subscriptions home page (in your shop settings) you can choose from two display options:

 - Upcoming deliveries